ymeirovich/presentation_project/sales-agent-labs/CONTEXT.md

 ---

-*Last updated: August 26, 2025 - Speaker Notes Implementation completed successfully.
-Multi-strategy system ensures reliable insertion of presenter notes into proper Speaker Notes section (not visible slide content).
-All core features now production-ready.*
+*Last updated: August 27, 2025 - Web UI Frontend Implementation completed successfully.
+Complete Next.js application with professional light theme, comprehensive form handling, and integration-ready API client.
+Both backend system and frontend interface are now production-ready.*

 *This document should be updated whenever architectural decisions change or new features are implemented.
 It serves as the single source of truth for project context and decision history.*